 Some pharmacies offer a ‘heel test’ in which ultrasound is used to measure bone mineral density of the heel.
 Although heel ultrasound tests don’t require a doctor’s referral, they do not look at the areas most at risk of fracture and are not considered as accurate as DXA tests.

-Bone mineral density tests, especially DXA tests, involve very little radiation — about the same amount as you would receive from a return flight from Brisbane to Melbourne, or one-tenth the radiation dose of a chest X-ray.
+Bone mineral density tests, especially DXA tests, involve very little radiation — about the same amount as you would receive on a return flight from Brisbane to Melbourne, or one-tenth the radiation dose of a chest X-ray.
 The radiation does not remain inside your body after the test.

 The radiologist will calculate 2 scores to help interpret your bone mineral density test: a T score and a Z score.